Oriental cuckoo: Ecology

 It mainly inhabits forests, occurring in coniferous, deciduous and mixed forest.
 It feeds mainly on insects and their larvae, foraging for them in trees and bushes as well as on the ground.
 It is usually secretive and hard to see.
+It usually arrives later (end of April) to the breeding grounds in southern Russia than sympatric common cuckoo.

 It is a brood parasite, laying its eggs in the nests of other birds.
 The nests of Phylloscopus warblers such as the Arctic warbler, eastern crowned warbler, willow warbler and chiffchaff are commonly used.
 Other hosts include the olive-backed pipit and Asian stubtail.
 The eggs are smooth, slightly glossy and vary in colour, sometimes mimicking those of the host species.
 They are incubated for about 12 days.
 The young cuckoo is born naked and has an orange gape with black patches.
 Within a few days it pushes the eggs or young of the host out of the nest.
 Older nestlings have blackish feathers with white fringes; the belly is dark brown with white bands.
 The young birds fledge after around 17–19 days.